Parallel Logical Measurements via Quantum Code Surgery: Fault-tolerance proofs

 \begin{definition}[Spacetime logical fault]

 A spacetime logical fault is a collection of space and time faults that does not violate any detectors. \end{definition}

 \begin{definition}[Spacetime stabiliser]

-A spacetime stabiliser is a trivial spacetime logical fault in the sense that it is a collection of space and time faults that does not violate any detectors and does not affect the result of the code deformation procedure. \end{definition}
+A spacetime stabiliser is a trivial spacetime logical fault in the sense that it is a collection of space and time faults that does not violate any detectors and does not anticommute with any logical faults. \end{definition}

 \begin{lemma} The following form a generating set of local spacetime stabilisers:

 For $t<t_i$ \begin{itemize} \item A stabiliser check operator $s_j$ at time $t$. \item A pair of $X_i$ (or $Z_i$) faults at time $t$, $t+1$ together with measurement faults on all checks $s_j$ that do not commute with $X_i$ (or $Z_i$) at time $t+\frac{1}{2}$. \end{itemize}